 A group of researchers looked at brain changes in scans after just one use of cannabis at age 14.

 Consuming just one or two joints seems to change gray matter volumes in these young adolescents,

-Where this is was occurring in the brain is interesting in terms of anxiety which is the #1 mental health issues for young people now.
+Where this is was occurring in the brain is interesting in terms of anxiety which is the #1 mental health issue for young people now.

 The biggest differences in gray matter were in the amygdala, which is involved in fear and other emotion-related processes, and in the hippocampus, involved in memory development and spatial abilities.

-This is occuring at a critical period of remodeling in the brain.
+This is occurring at a critical period of remodeling in the brain.